wfdb/mimic_wfdb_tutorials/_build/html/_sources/intro.md

 # Overview

-This book presents tutorials on using the MIMIC Waveform Database.
+This book presents tutorials on using the MIMIC Waveform Database for Biomedical Signal Processing.

 ```{note}
 These resources are currently being developed.